Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Definitions

 \section{Definitions}

-In this section, we give a few basic definitions All graphs in this paper are simple, with no loops or parallel edges.
+In this section, we give a few basic definitions.
+All graphs in this paper are finite and simple, with no loops or parallel edges.

 A \emph{surface} is a compact connected $2$-manifold with (possibly null) boundary.
 Each component of the boundary is homeomorphic to the circle, and we call it a \emph{cuff}.
 For non-negative integers $a$, $b$ and $c$, let $\Sigma(a,b,c)$ denote the surface obtained from the sphere by adding $a$ handles, $b$ crosscaps and removing interiors of $c$ pairwise disjoint closed discs.
 A standard result in topology shows that every surface is homeomorphic to $\Sigma(a,b,c)$ for some choice of $a$, $b$ and $c$.
 Note that $\Sigma(0,0,0)$ is a sphere, $\Sigma(0,0,1)$ is a closed disk, $\Sigma(0,0,2)$ is a cylinder, $\Sigma(1,0,0)$ is a torus, $\Sigma(0,1,0)$ is a projective plane and $\Sigma(0,2,0)$ is a Klein bottle.
 The \emph{Euler genus} $g(\Sigma)$ of the surface $\Sigma=\Sigma(a,b,c)$ is defined as $2a+b$.
-For a cuff $C$ of $\Sigma$, let $\hat{C}$ denote an open disk with boundary $C$ such that $\hat{C}$ is disjoint from $\Sigma$, and let $\Sigma+\hat{C}$ be the surface obtained by gluing $\Sigma$ and $\hat{C}$ together, that is, by closing $C$ with a patch.
-Let $\hat{\Sigma}=\Sigma+\hat{C_1}+\ldots+\hat{C_c}$, where $C_1$, \ldots, $C_c$ are the cuffs of $\Sigma$, be the surface without boundary obtained by patching all the cuffs.
+For a cuff $C$ of $\Sigma$, let $\widehat{C}$ denote an open disk with boundary $C$ such that $\widehat{C}$ is disjoint from $\Sigma$, and let $\Sigma+\widehat{C}$ be the surface obtained by gluing $\Sigma$ and $\widehat{C}$ together, that is, by closing $C$ with a patch.
+Let $\widehat{\Sigma}=\Sigma+\widehat{C_1}+\ldots+\widehat{C_c}$, where $C_1$, \ldots, $C_c$ are the cuffs of $\Sigma$, be the surface without boundary obtained by patching all the cuffs.

 Consider a graph $G$ embedded in the surface $\Sigma$; when useful, we identify $G$ with the topological space consisting of the points corresponding to the vertices of $G$ and the simple curves corresponding to the edges of $G$.
-A \emph{face} $f$ of $G$ is a maximal connected subset of $\hat{\Sigma}-G$ (let us remark that this definition is somewhat non-standard, and in particular the face is not necessarily a subset of the surface).
-The boundary of a face is equal to a union of closed walks of $G$, which we call the \emph{boundary walks} of $f$ (in case that $G$ contains an isolated vertex, this vertex forms a boundary walk by itself).
+We say that the embedding is \emph{normal} if every cuff of $\Sigma$ is equal to a cycle in $G$, and we call such a cycle a \emph{ring}.
+Throughout the paper, all graphs are embedded normally.
+A \emph{face} $f$ of $G$ is a maximal arcwise-connected subset of $\Sigma-G$.
+We write $F(G)$ for the set of faces of $G$.
+The boundary of a face is equal to a union of closed walks of $G$, which we call the \emph{boundary walks} of $f$.